 The death of a baby, at whatever stage, is profoundly saddening, all the more so because the baby's death is often very sudden.
-Whether the mother suffers a miscarriage at twelve weeks, a stillbirth or the sudden death of an infant, both she and her partner are left with deep feelings of grief and often guilt.
+Whether the mother suffers a miscarriage, a stillbirth or the sudden death of an infant, both she and her partner are left with deep feelings of grief and often guilt.

 Here, we look at the services available to you in Ireland if you have had a miscarriage or a stillbirth, or have lost your baby through Sudden Infant Death Syndrome (SIDS).